hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1310_chapter_i.md

-There came one and another with traditions of the past, and we learnt of the Master's eight years' wanderings; of the name changed from village to village; of the Nirvikalpa Samâdhi; and of that sacred sorrow, too deep for words or for common sight, that one who loved had alone seen.
+There came one and another with traditions of the past, and we learnt of the Master's eight years' wanderings; of the name changed from village to village; of the Nirvikalpa Samādhi; and of that sacred sorrow, too deep for words or for common sight, that one who loved had alone seen.
-And there too came the Master himself, with his stories of Umâ and Shiva, of Râdhâ and Krishna, and his fragments of song and poetry.
+And there too came the Master himself, with his stories of Umā and Shiva, of Rādhā and Krishna, and his fragments of song and poetry.

 It seemed as if he knew that the first material of a new consciousness must be a succession of vivid but isolated experiences, poured out